AnniePhan02/cse15l-lab-reports/Bryannie.md

 How I feel about Bryan Yu:
 He always knows how to make me feel like a princess.
 He notices the finer details because the small things add up.
 No matter how much I can be, he is always there to make me happy.
 Only downside is that he farts too much.

+## Prelude
+Annie's first impression of Bryan was that he does Whip-Its for fun with his friends.
+Amber invited her out to hangout at Bryan's house.
+First time up-close interaction.

+On our first group outing, we went to La Jolla Shores to look at the seals.
+He was shy and didn't talk to Annie.
+She knew how he felt beforehand LOL.

+## First Dates
+Bryan sponetaneously asked Annie to go on a late night boba tea run with him at Tea Station.
+Straight up giggles and awkwardness the whole time.
+They talked for a wee bit after.

+Next up, is their first dinner date - `Siamnara Thai Cuisine`.
+She didn't know Bryan that well at the time but she wanted to lick the spoon when they finished eating.

+TO BE CONTINUED...